Snailbeach District Railways

-Snailbeach District Railways was a British narrow gauge railway in Shropshire.
-It was built to carry lead ore from mines in the Stiperstones to Pontesbury where the ore was transshipped to the Great Western Railway's Minsterley branch line.
+The Snailbeach District Railways was a British narrow gauge railway in Shropshire.
+It was constructed to transport lead ore from mines in the Stiperstones to Pontesbury, where the ore was transshipped to the Great Western Railway's Minsterley branch line.
 Coal from the Pontesford coal mines travelled in the opposite direction.
-The line ended at Snailbeach, the location of Shropshire's largest and richest lead mine, though there had been a plan to extend it further, which would have brought it closer to more lead mines.
+The line ended at Snailbeach, home to Shropshire's largest and richest lead mine.
+Although there were plans to extend it further, which would have brought it closer to more lead mines, the extension was never completed.